yseulthb/yseulthb.github.io/_pages/touristic/spain.md

 *Good to know:*
 - *In Spain museums are closed on Monday.
 If you're a student, don't forget your student card to get discount.*
-- *The typical Spanish/Andalousian breakfast is made of tostadas con aceite (olive oil locally produced), tomatoes, or mantequilla (butter) along with a fresh orange juice (grown locally) and a coffee (con leche or bombon a coffee served with milk concentrate).
+- *The typical Spanish/Andalousian breakfast is made of tostadas con aceite (olive oil locally produced), tomatoes, or mantequilla (butter) along with a fresh orange juice (grown locally) and a coffee (con leche or bombon, which is a coffee served with milk concentrate).
 This costs as little as 4-5 euros.*

 ## Almería
 Taking the train from Madrid to Almería